top of page

 This effort was led by the Mossad LeAliya Bet (the Institute for Aliyah Bet), and was an arm of the Haganah, specifically its maritime branch, the Polyam, which took responsibility for commanding and sailing ships from Europe to Mandatory Palestine.
 HaGid'onim were male and female radio operators of the Haganah who kept up a constant communication between stations in Europe, headquarters in Palestine, and the ships at sea.
 Over 200 youngsters from the United States and Canada also volunteered to serve on the ha’apala ships.

-Initially, the British placed illegal immigrants whom they caught in a detention camp in Atlit.
+Initially, the British placed illegal immigrants who were caught in a detention camp in Atlit.
 When this camp was full, they established additional camps in Cyprus.
-These detention centers were not meant to be pleasant, so as to deter further immigration, but this had no effect and desperate immigrants continued to arrive in ma’apilim ships.
+These detention centers were not meant to be pleasant so as to deter further immigration, but this had no effect and desperate immigrants continued to arrive in ma’apilim ships.

 Of considerable interest is the role of the Jewish Brigade.
 These were Jewish soldiers who had fought in the British army during World War II.
 After the war, and before they were demobilized, they operated in displaced persons camps and brought refugees to boats that would take them to Palestine, often using British army transport.
 All this was, of course, completely against British policy, but in the chaos following the war they were able to get away with it and help thousands of Jews.